altanai/kamailioexamples/Loadbalancer_SIP_proxy/README.md

 ```

 store all possible destinations in the AVP variable and if the selected destination fails, next one can be selected from the list.
-* AVP_DST - varaible holds list with addresses and associated properties, in the seleceted order by dispatcher algorithm
+* AVP_DST - variable holds list with addresses and associated properties, in the seleceted order by dispatcher algorithm
 * AVP_GRP - storing the group id of the destination set.
 * AVP_CNT - storing the number of destination addresses kept in dst_avp AVPs.
 * AVP_SOCK - hold the list with the sockets associated to the addresses stored in dst_avp avp.